 Mount Bromo – active volcano in Indonesia

-Bromo is an active volcano, located in the East Java, in Indonesia, inside the Bromo Tengger Semeru National Park.
+Bromo is an active volcano, located in East Java, in Indonesia, inside the Bromo Tengger Semeru National Park.
 Mount Bromo sunrise and a hike to the volcano are the typical postcards views from Indonesia.
 And it’s no wonder why, as the view is breathtaking.
 Unfortunately, many people already have realized that, making Mount Bromo one of the most popular tourist attractions in East Java, Indonesia.
 The massif, where the Bromo volcano belongs to is one of the most visited places on the island.

-Bromo volcano is famous not only from its active caldera but also from spectacular sunrise that you can watch above the valley.
+Bromo volcano is famous not only from its active caldera but also from a spectacular sunrise that you can watch above the valley.
 In fact, the Mount Bromo sunrise lookout points have an overview of three different volcanoes that are located next to each other.
 The view is really beautiful and worth an early start.
 But… because the sunrise over Bromo is so popular it can also get incredibly crowded.
 Like incredibly.

 I know, I know, it can be a bit discouraging and I thought exactly the same when I’ve first heard about it.
-Luckily, there is a very simple way to enjoy the beautiful Mount Bromo hike on your own without the crowds and to see beautiful sunrise above the massif for free, without the need of a tour.
+Luckily, there is a very simple way to enjoy the beautiful Mount Bromo hike on your own without the crowds and to see a beautiful sunrise above the massif for free, without the need of a tour.
 My tips below help you to have an intimate and peaceful hike to the top of Mount Bromo, help to save you a lot of money and also allow you to choose the best sunrise (and sunset!) viewing spot.

 This post might contain affiliate links.
 More details here.